eBay has recently announced the new eBay seller updat.

 eBay’s core business has always been the marketplace itself, and 70% of the revenue on eBay is driven by small to medium businesses.

-Under its new management, eBay has set course to refocus on these small to medium businesses as the core it was established upon.
+Under its new management, eBay future plans are to refocus on these small to medium businesses as the core it was established upon.

 Brian also talked about eBay renewing TV, Radio and billboard advertising to drive new traffic to the marketplace.

-This is a huge change in a positive direction and it suggests a brighter future for the eBay sellers.
+This eBay seller update is a huge change in a positive direction and it suggests a brighter future for the eBay sellers.
 They can expect more traffic and transactions coming their way on the account of 3rd party advertisers.